Charles Bennett (screenwriter): Cecil B. De Mille

 Bennett worked on They Dare Not Love (1941) at Columbia and did uncredited work on Lucky Legs (1942).
 He was hired by Cecil B. De Mille to work on the script construction of Reap the Wild Wind (1942), which was a huge hit.

-Bennett went to RKO to write Joan of Paris (1942), which was one of his favourite films.
+Bennett went to RKO to write Joan of Paris (1942), which he later said "It’s my favorite picture of all the pictures ’ve ever been connected with.
+Because it was more human, more in touch with my hatred of Germany, with my love of my country and my feeling for France."
 At that studio he wrote the unproduced Challenge to the Night and was one of many writers on Forever and a Day (1943).
 He also made some uncredited contributions to the script of Saboteur (1942).

-During war he claims to have done undercover work for Allied intelligence.
+During war he claims to have done undercover work for Allied intelligence, including spying on Russia.

 De Mille used Bennett again on The Story of Dr. Wassell (1944), once more focusing on construction while Alan Le May did the dialogue.
 Another script Bennett did for De Mulle, Rurales, about the Mexican Revolution, was never made.

 In 1944 Bennett returned to London to write propaganda films for the British Ministry of Information.
 He continued to write feature films as well, earning $15,000 from Edward Small for an early draft of Lorna Doone, and an adaptation of the Madeleine Smith story for Two Cities Films to star Vivien Leigh and Laurence Olivier, at a fee of £4,000.
 He was contracted to direct the latter.
 Two Cities contracted Bennett to write Miracle of Peille.